 DEMO: The Visual Language_Points (graphic and geometric) replace

 Groups of forms become figures, and groups of figures evolve into compositions.

-Relearning to percieve your surroundings in visual terms involves rethinking almost everything you thought you knew.
+Relearning to perceive your surroundings in visual terms involves rethinking almost everything you thought you knew.

 Points are lines on end and lines are the edges of planes, and planes only exist as the skin of forms.

 GESTALT: A brief overview of the German word ‘gestalt’ and what it refers to in German will cover a great deal of ground in our understanding of Visualization versus Verbalization.
 The multiple meanings of gestalt include; shape, form, and figure among others.
 As one would or should demise is that it is synonymous with ‘gesture’.
 The often erroneously quoted ‘ The Whole is Greater Than the Sum of its parts.’
 Is it not only wrong it is misleading.

 Kurt Koffka’s quote more correctly translated is ‘ The Whole is other than the Sum of its Parts.’
 ‘Greater than’ would indicate that the ‘parts’ have names and when you put those parts together you have something bigger, better or ‘greater’.
 In plain English ‘The Whole is Greater than’ has a totally different meaning than ‘The Whole is Other than.’

 Words like ‘apple’ are a hindrance to the artist because they come with pre-conceived verbal baggage.

 The draughtsman replaces ‘verbal names’ with ‘visual aspects.’